Your veterinarian will perform three tests to determine whether or not your dog has a ruptured or torn cruciate ligament.

 Your vet will look for the following during the physical exam:

 - Positive Sit Test: Dogs normally sit with the stifle fully flexed under the pelvis.
-Dogs with cranial cruciate ligament injury will frequently sit with the entire leg out to the side.
+Dogs with torn cruciate ligament injury will frequently sit with the entire leg out to the side.
 Sitting with “the entire leg out” is referred to as a “positive sit” test.

 - Medial Buttress: By palpating the inside of your dog’s stifle, your veterinarian will be able to discern the presence of a medial buttress.
 A medial buttress is a swelling on the inside of the stifle developing in an attempt to control the instability.
 Swellings appear as early as one month after cruciate injury.